zachtjones/Java-Compiler/README.md

  - java/javac 8+ in the path
  - gcc, also in the PATH (used to assemble and link results)
    - clang may be aliased to gcc on Mac OS is there is XCode installed; this is not a problem
- - If using Intellij, there is a plugin for JavaCC; this will make editing the parser easier

 ### GCC / java instillation on Windows
  - For the other platforms, having the two on the path works fine for all versions I've tested